pauldmnn/budget-tracker-project/README.md

 - The user can reset their budget to zero and then add a new budget.
 ![Choice four](testing/choice-four.png)

-- When the user will exit the app a goodye message will be printed.
+- When the user will exit the app a goodbye message will be printed.
 ![Choice five](testing/choice-five.png)

 ## Data model

-- I decided to use the Main function which checkes all the other function to ensure that the Budget tracker app runs correctly.
+- I decided to use the Main function which checks all the other function to ensure that the Budget tracker app runs correctly.

 - The main function also has print methods which prints instructions for the user.